-Under the In-Vitro Diagnostics Regulation, the majority of IVDs are self-declared devices.
-However, under the In-Vitro Diagnostics Regulation (MDR) this majority will require some form of conformity assessment by a Notified Body.
+The in-vitro diagnostic sector has undergone a regulatory transformation, similar to that seen in medical devices.
+Under the existing Directive, the majority of IVDs are self-declared devices.
+However, under the In-Vitro Diagnostics Regulation (IVDR) they will require some form of conformity assessment by a Notified Body.
 The soon-to-be implemented Regulation is drastically different to the current Directive as it imposes new requirements on manufacturers and other economic operators on areas such as conformity, device classification and documentation which impact the entire device lifecycle.

-This 5-week course is designed to inform delegates on the full revised scope of the IVDR and will highlight the key areas of change from the pre-existing Directive.
-Delegates will have access to case studies to illustrate this theory in practice.
+This 5-week course will inform you of the full revised scope of the IVDR and will highlight the key areas of change from the pre-existing Directive.
+Once completed you will be better placed to carve out a strategy to manage transition, ensuring your organisation and its product(s) remain compliant.
+To support you in the learning process you will have access to case studies to illustrate this theory in practice.

 Richard Young has over 20 years’ experience in the medical device industry with products such as class 3 implants to electromedical infusion systems.
 Richard has extensive experience in regulatory affairs, GMP (quality), GLP (laboratory testing) and clinical affairs.
 Richard has held various positions within industry such as QA/RA Manager and Director, Quality Assurance and Regulatory Compliance at various companies including Biomet, Plasma Surgical and Zimmer Limited